zzwdaima/git_skill/readme.txt

 Git tracks changes of files.
 Createing a new branch is quick!!
 I make the new skill!
-I am bug!!
-I am the new bug!!
+I add the new skill!